cookjan/G690_jcc/research_project/README.md

 # Final Project:

-## Groundwater Geochemistry in a Subset of Indiana under Climate Emissions Scenarios
+## Groundwater Geochemistry in a Subset of Indiana

 This project consists of a number of analyses contained in the Jupyter notebooks below:
 1. IDNR_GW